bonitasoft/bonita-doc/md/bdm-access-control.md

  - A list of attributes
  - A list of profiles

+Bonita 7.7 takes advantage of the capability introduced in Bonita 7.6 to define profiles in the Studio: an access control rule, defined at BO level, grants access to one or several profiles.
+We are making profiles an effective way to map people to Bonita items: living application or Bonita Portal access (since Bonita 5.0), BDM access control rules (starting in Bonita 7.7), actor mapping or more in the future.
-A rule defines which attributes a set of profiles are allowed to access.
-You can define several rules for a business object.
-If several rules reference the same profile, then this profile is allowed  to access to the union of the attributes defined on those rules.
+If several rules grant access to the same profile, then this profile is allowed to access to the union of the attributes defined on those rules.

-Business objects used in **composition relation** are handle differently.
-Access control are not define on the object but on its parent, because of the nature of the relation.
-It means that there is no access rule to define for a business object used in a composition relation.
+Business objects used in a **composition relationship** are handle differently.
+Access control rules must be defined at its parent level, because the only way to access a "child" is through its father.
+Since there is no access rule to define for a business object used in a composition relation, they are not displayed in the list of BO in the access control graphical editor, on the left, but they appear in the parent object list of attributes, in the details of the rule.
 On the rules of the parent, you can define access control for the object in the attribute list, by defining which attributes of the object used in a composition relation are accessible.
-The *Invoice example* bellow gives more details on how to define access control for business objects used in composition relation.
+The *Invoice example* bellow gives more details on how to define access control for business objects used in composition relationship.

 ::: warning
 **Warning:** To allow an easy migration to this new feature, and to keep our BDM API working, all objects are visible by everyone by default.
 But as soon as you define an accss control rule for one object, the BDM access control switches to **a white list logic**, meaning that you have to define access control **for each and every business object of your BDM**.
 Else some objects won't be accessible by anyone.
+The graphical editor helps you achieve this by adding a warning icon close to business objects that have no access rule defined.
 :::

 For development purposes, the Studio can **deploy** access control on the portal for you.
 To install it in production, you have to export your access control file from the Studio (using the shortcut in the editor) and install it from the portal, using [those instructions](bdm-management-in-bonita-bpm-portal.md).